Gretchen Polhemus: Life after Miss USA

-In 1993, Jensen appeared in the made-for-TV-movie Bonanza: The Return with Ben Johnson and Michael Landon Jr., and worked as a sports correspondent for ESPN and for a CBS affiliate as a news correspondent.
+In 1993, Jensen appeared in the made-for-TV-movie Bonanza: The Return with Ben Johnson and Michael Landon Jr.; she has also worked as a sports correspondent for ESPN and for a CBS affiliate as a news correspondent.
 She was also a judge at the 2003 Miss USA pageant, resides in Salt Lake City's metropolitan area and is now a divorced mother of five.
 Her daughter, Baylee is Miss Utah USA 2017.
 She was formerly a co-host of KTVX-TV's "Good Things Utah".